Abhi-pacific/Abhi-pacific/README.md

 - 🏅 Holds a **certification in Microsoft Power BI Desktop for Business Intelligence**.
 - 🎯 Believes in meticulous work and making decisions based on facts.
 - 🌱 Thrives in known environments and values originality.
-- 🚀 Excited to bring technical skills and positive attitude to new challenges.
+- 🚀 Excited to bring technical skills and a positive attitude to new challenges.
 - 🌟 Conducted a survey on the importance of blood donation at Bareilly Railway station, reaching over 50 participants.
 - 🏆 Served as the Discipline Head at a National Conference.